-The route to the final goal -- the creation of a new Public Law -- is complicated and may create several of the above documents as the new bill proceeds on its way through congress.
+The route to the final goal -- the creation of a new Public Law (also called a Statute) -- is complicated and may create several of the above documents as the new bill proceeds on its way through congress.
 The basic life cycle of a bill looks (at its most basic) like this:

 House --> HR # assigned, debates --> Sent to committee --> Sent back to House floor for debate & vote --> Sent to Senate.